SebastianRzk/Looksyk/Readme.md

 * Favourites
 * History: Show, drop, navigate to previous and next page.
 Keyboard shortcuts available.
 * Custom styling of markdown content with html and css
+* Sync your graph with a git repository.
+Combine this feature with a docker deployment on a server to have a simple web version of your knowledge base.

 Are you missing something?
 Create an [issue](https://github.com/SebastianRzk/Looksyk/issues) and/or a [pull request](https://sebastianrzk.github.io/Looksyk/development_and_contribution.html)!